 Encounter: Two service-learning and leadership opportunities set up as three-day immersion experiences take place at partner sites and through outdoor experiential learning venues.
 These opportunities provide practical application of learned theory.

 Students do not attend Empower alone.
 Each student participates with a mentor with whom they have an established relationship.

 Mentors participate in 20 hours of intensive training, in addition to Empower programming with their youth participant.
 Mentors help facilitate theological conversations and leadership development among young people.

-ActSix, the Evangelical Free Church of America, the National Network of Youth Ministries, and Youth for Christ will identify key ministries and mentors in targeted areas.
+ActSix, Elevate, Str8up, Dream Alive, Pursue Scholars, By the Hand, and Youth for Christ will identify key ministries and mentors in L.A., Chicago, and Indianapolis.